North Regional Library

 Email: khayes@dconc.gov

-Kathleen is the Manager at North Regional Library with over nine years of experience working in public libraries and two years of experience working in academia.
+Kathleen is the Manager at North Regional Library with over 14 years of experience working in public and academic libraries.
 She earned a B.S. in exercise science from High Point University and her M.L.S. from North Carolina Central University.
-She is also a certified American Safety and Health Institute safety instructor.
 Kathleen believes that libraries are more than just books; they are spaces for collaboration, cultivating, learning, and discovery.
 She always looks for opportunities to better serve the community with resources that improve lives and wellbeing.
-Her favorite books are The Color Purple by Alice Walker and The Color of Water by James McBride.

 Pronouns: she/her